An image of a red light therapy device for knee pain

 Red Light Therapy For Knee Pain: Fact or Fiction?

 Knee pain is one of the most common complaints affecting people of all ages.
-Whether it’s caused by injury, arthritis, or everyday wear and tear, knee pain can impact your ability to move comfortably and enjoy daily activities.
-With so many treatment options available, it’s no surprise that new therapies like Red Light Therapy are gaining attention.
+Whether it stems from injury, arthritis, or everyday wear and tear, knee pain can significantly impact your ability to move comfortably and enjoy daily activities.
+With so many treatment options available, it is no surprise that newer therapies like Red Light Therapy are gaining attention as a potential solution.

 What Causes Knee Pain?